 The Liverpool Institute for Performing Arts (LIPA) is eligible to participate in the William D. Ford Direct Student Loan Program authorized by US Education Department.
 This page and the documents in our download section set out recent changes in the system and will guide you through the application process.

-If you are a US Student seeking to borrow a Direct Loan you should read the information at http://www.direct.ed.gov/applying.html and then apply through The Free Application for Federal Student Aid (FAFSA), if you have not already done so.
+If you are a US Student seeking to borrow funds under the Direct Loan program first go to https://studentaid.ed.gov/sa/ and then apply through The Free Application for Federal Student Aid (FAFSA), if you have not already done so.
 The following website will guide you through the process of completing your FAFSA http://studentaid.ed.gov/fafsa

 The US loans flow chart in the Downloads section of this page shows the steps you must then take in order for LIPA to approve your loan.